-China is only country to not resume international adoptions, experts say
+China is one of few countries to not resume international adoptions, experts say

-China is the only country that has suspended intercountry adoptions, as other countries have reopened that process amid the coronavirus pandemic, according to a State Department official.
+China is one of only a few counties that have suspended intercountry adoptions, as many other nations have reopened that process amid the coronavirus pandemic, according to a State Department official.

-Since adoptions from China are still in limbo, U.S. families are either waiting indefinitely or taking another path, such as changing adoption programs.
+China has been key in international adoptions, but since adoptions from there are still in limbo, U.S. families are either waiting indefinitely or taking another path, such as changing adoption programs.

 Cady Driver of North Carolina had tried since January 2019 to adopt a little girl with Down syndrome from a Chinese orphanage.
 She was able to switch to a domestic adoption, and last month brought home Ella Fei, a different Chinese girl with Down syndrome.